-Liv Johnson earned her BA at the University of Hawaii at Hilo, In 2015 she moved to Lubbock where she earned her MFA at Texas Tech University in printmaking and sculpture.
-While her primary emphasis is in printmaking, her work branches into multiple media, developing pieces that explore sound, light, installation, and combine a wide variety of materials.
+Liv Johnson earned her BA at the University of Hawaii at Hilo and her MFA at Texas Tech University with an emphasis in printmaking and sculpture.
+Her studio work focuses on printmaking, which ranges from intricate two-dimensional works to installation pieces that explore sound and light and combine a wide variety of materials.
 Over the years she has organized and volunteered for numerous community art events and has taught courses and workshops at universities and community studios.
-She has also published the first scientific illustrations of four new species of Cyrtandra in the peerreviewed journal PhytoKeys.
-Her work has been shown across the country and she has curated a number of exhibitions.
-She now lives in Houston where she continues to develop her studio work at Burning Bones Press. ljohnson@mfah.org in Houston.
+Her work in botanical illustration has been published in peer-reviewed journals, including the first scientific illustrations of four new species of Cyrtandra in the journal Phytokeys.
+She now lives in Houston where she continues to develop her studio work at Burning Bones Press and is a board member for PrintMatters Houston.
+Ijohnson@mfah.org in Houston.
 He received his BFA from the University of North Texas in 2009, and has been an instructor of drawing and painting throughout the Houston area since completing his MFA at the University of Houston in 2014.
-His work has been shown widely across Texas, including solo presentations at Jonathan Hopson Gallery, the Galveston Arts Center, and Art Palace; and in group exhibitions in Houston, Dallas, and Lubbock.
-Kerl's work also appears in the recent publications New American Paintings No. 138 and Friend of the Artist: Volume 7.
+His work has been shown widely across Texas, including solo presentations at Jonathan Hopson Gallery, the Galveston Arts Center, and Art Palace; and in group exhibitions in Houston, Dallas, and Lubbock, Kerl's work also appears in the recent publications New American Paintings No. 138 and Friend of the Artist: Volume 7.
 He is represented in Houston by Jonathan Hopson Gallery. bkerl@mfah.org